Next-Generation Sequencing and Single-Cell Technology: What’s the Difference?

-However, one easy distinction is that single cell genomics & technology involves the whole cell, whereas next generation sequencing only involves one piece of the cell (DNA or RNA).
+However, one easy distinction is that single cell genomics & technology involves the whole cell, whereas next generation sequencing only involves one piece of the cell (DNA or RNA sequencing analysis).
 This is, again, too simple of an analysis to be accurate, but will do as a brief introduction to the two.

 Next-Generation Sequencing and Single-Cell Technology